-As the world gradually emerges out of lockdown, the world of interior design’s array of colourful rooms serve to provide reassurance amidst the uncertainty ahead, positivity when there’s anxiety in the air, and a playful spirit to get the nation in the right state of mind as our favourite bars and restaurants prepare to welcome back one and all.
+As the world gradually emerges out of lockdown, the world of interior design’s array of colourful rooms serve to provide reassurance amidst the uncertainty ahead, positivity when there’s anxiety in the air, and a playful spirit to get the world in the right state of mind as our favourite bars and restaurants prepare to welcome back one and all.

 Here, LuxDeco interior designer Joanne Quinn divulges some of her favourite design choices that will put a spring back into your step.